 My dearest, As you will have gathered (I think Mummy wrote to you?) this has been a pretty awful week, but things are at last getting back to normal and I hope we'll all behave reasonably from now on!
 I think I last wrote on Friday, a depressed letter about Fiona - well on Saturday her temperature went on rising until it was 104 degrees by tea time - you can imagine my feelings, specially as the doctor said when he came that she had bronchitis.
-I was feeling pretty grim myself and when I'd got the children to bed felt so cold and miserable I lay on the floor in front of my bed-room fire and went to sleep - eventually woke up, took 2 aspirin and crawled into bed - but the next morning, oh dearie me!
+I was feeling pretty grim myself and when I'd got the children to bed felt so cold and miserable I lay on the floor in front of my bedroom fire and went to sleep - eventually woke up, took 2 aspirin and crawled into bed - but the next morning. oh dearie me!
 It was a frightful day, with gales and sleet beating against the window and I woke with 'flu full on me and two sick children to nurse - and no telephone!
 I collected them both into my bed, turning on the fire and collapsed back to bed.
 Fiona luckily was a bit better after M & B and Anne more or less alright, she had a mild attack.
-At 9 I crawled downstairs to give them some breakfast, awful this, I sat with my head between my knees while the eggs boiled and only just managed to get the tray upstairs again before I had a black-out -I was feeling quite desperate as I didn't think the family could possibly get down on such a day - at 11 there was a knock at the door and there was Daddy - I never was so pleased to see anyone in my life!
-After that everything eased up.
-Mummy came down with a suitcase to look after us, Fiona got better quite quickly and I got up on Thursday and yesterday (Saturday) I took over the house again.
-I really realised all along that I was bound to get the wretched thing and you probably realised by the cross and querulous letter I wrote on my arrival that I was getting it, but it was most frustrating that it should come when it did, and Fiona was a great worry.
+At 9 I crawled downstairs to give them some breakfast, awful this, I sat with my head between my knees while the eggs boiled and only just managed to get the tray upstairs again before I had a black-out - I was feeling quite desperate as I didn't think the family could possibly get down on such a day - at 11 there was a knock at the door and there was Daddy - I never was so pleased to see anyone in my life!
+After that everything with flu Saturday 20: V bad with flu, Iris also not well Sunday 21 V still in bed and feeling rotten Wednesday 24^a V got up Monday 29 Fiona down with flu Wednesday 31: Dick Norman comes to see Fiona.
+Anne also down with flu Friday 2 February: Visited Iris at Pinecot - asked White to see her V visits Iris Saturday 3^a Sunday 4: Went to see Iris who has flu Fiona has bronchitis Violet went to their house to stay and help Took milk to Pinecot Tuesday 6: Wednesday 7: Took milk to Pinecot eased up.
+Mummy came down with a suitcase to look after us, Fiona got better quite quickly and I got up on Thursday and vesterday (Saturday) I took over the house again.
+I really realised all along that I was bound to get the wretched thing and you probably realised by the cross and querulous letter I wrote on my arrival that I was getting it, but it was most frustrating that it should come when it did, and Fiona grand-parents.

-As my mother noted, she was supported nobly by my grand-parents.
 We have a parallel account of the events in my grandfather's diary for these two months which shows what they were doing and the kind of support grandparents, albeit living a mile and a half away without a car, could give.
-The entries are as follows:
+The entries are